When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Crowdsourcing occurs throughout.
 We use the crowd whenever we can as we believe outside minds build the best solutions.

-Our success rate is close to 92%, with just a few challenges choosing to cancel their challenges during operations..
+Our success rate is close to 92%, with just a few sponsors or creators choosing to cancel their Crowdsourcing Projects during operations.

-HeroX uses the crowdfunding model to fund Challenges on the HeroX site.
-If you are looking to get a problem solved by many innovators, you can use HeroX to design, and run the Challenge and crowdfund the prize money.
+HeroX uses the crowdfunding model to fund Crowdsourcing Projects on the HeroX site.
+If you are looking to get a problem solved by many innovators, you can use HeroX to design, and run the project and crowdfund the prize money.

 No. We are a for-profit company that focuses on making a positive contribution to our world.
 HeroX is a Public Benefits Corporation, which is defined as “a for-profit corporation intended to produce a public benefit and operate in a responsible and sustainable manner.”